Stupidly Obscure Programming in a Troubled Time

 (F[T1],F[T2] ...
 F[Tn]): F[R]

-, there are various syntactical conveniences.
+In addition to the mapN, there are various syntactical conveniences.
 For

-example, it's very common to want mapN(TupleN.apply _)(f1, f2, ... fN)
+example, it's very common to want mapN(TupleN.apply _)(f1, f2, ... fN), so

-CATS provides syntactic sugar to express this as (f1, f2, ... fN).tupled
+CATS provides syntactic sugar to express this as (f1, f2, ... fN).tupled.

 Thus, the "applicative transform" that we must perform manually thus looks like this: